jbirnick/jbirnick.github.io/content/posts/dedekind-domains/index.md

 It's integrally closed, because it's defined as an integral closure (of $\Z$ inside the number field), and it's a basic (though non-trivial) Lemma that integral closures are indeed integrally closed.
 Noetherianness and dimension 1 are slightly more involved to prove, you should look it up in a textbook.

-Now what about curves?
+Now how about curves?
 What do they have to do with Dedekind domains?
 First, let's review what an algebraic curve *is*.
 We will use scheme notation, but don't worry; we won't use any scheme theory and you don't even need to know what a scheme is.

 Take any ring $R$.
 We define {{< raw >}}$\Spec R \coloneqq \{ \text{$p \subset R$ prime}\}${{< /raw >}} to be the set of all prime ideals of $R$.
-It is the underlying set of the scheme associated to $R$ (which is also called $\Spec R$), and it's elements (the prime ideals) are the *points* of the scheme.
+It is the underlying set of the scheme associated to $R$ (which is also called $\Spec R$), and its elements (the prime ideals) are the *points* of the scheme.
 This is motivated by the theory of varieties:
 For any algebraically closed field $k$ and polynomials $f_1, \dots, f_r \subseteq k[X_1,\dots,X_n]$, the maximal ideals of $k[X_1,\dots,X_n]/(f_1,\dots,f_r)$ correspond exactly to the solution points {{< raw >}}$\{p \in k^n \mid \forall i : f_i(p) = 0 \}${{< /raw >}}.
 So we might just *define* the variety as the maximal ideals of $k[X_1,\dots,X_n]/(f_1,\dots,f_r)$.